-What is dyneema made of
+What Dyneema is made of

 Dyneema's chemical composition allows it to boast many characteristics such as: